Return to Home

 Registration is required.

 Participants may practice their welding skills or pursue their projects and are encouraged to bring their own project materials.
 There will be a safety refresher.
 Please contact Henry Sharpe at the email below if you have questions.

-An additional materials fee of $15 for up to 5 pounds of steel, filler wire, gas, and consumables will be added to the class price when you register.
+An additional materials fee of $15 for up to 5 pounds of steel (or an 18" x 18" sheet for plasma cutting), filler wire, gas, and consumables will be added to the class price when you register.